Refined topological recursion revisited -- properties and conjectures

-Roughly speaking, our approach to a refinement of topological recursion goes as follows: \begin{description} \item[Input] We call initial data of the refined topological recursion a \emph{hyperelliptic refined spectral curve} (Definition \ref{def:RSC}) which we denote by $\cS_{{\bm\mu},{\bm\kappa}}$.
-It is a (compactified and normalised) hyperelliptic curve $(\Sigma,x,y)$ with a Torelli marking, i.e. a choice of canonical basis $\cA_i,\cB_i\in H_1(\Sigma,\bZ)$ for $i\in\{1,..,\tilde g\}$, together with new parameters ${\bm\mu},{\bm\kappa}$ that appear only in the refined setting. \item[Equation] Given $\cS_{{\bm\mu},{\bm\kappa}}$, we define a sequence of equations among multidifferentials, which we call \emph{refined loop equations} (Definition \ref{def:GLE}).
-By assuming existence of a solution of refined loop equations, we will prove that its unique solution can be recursively constructed by a certain contour integral formula (\eqref{RTR1} in Theorem \ref{thm:RTR}).
-This approach clarifies the origin of the refined topological recursion formula. \item[Recursion] We then change our perspective and take the derived recursion formula as the defining equation for multidifferentials $\omega_{g,n}$ for $2g,n\in\bZ_{\geq0}$.
+Roughly speaking, our proposal of a refinement of topological recursion goes as follows: \begin{description} \item[Input] We call initial data of the refined topological recursion a \emph{hyperelliptic refined spectral curve} (Definition \ref{def:RSC}) which we denote by $\cS_{{\bm\mu},{\bm\kappa}}$.
+It is a (compactified and normalised) hyperelliptic curve $(\Sigma,x,y)$ with a Torelli marking, i.e. a choice of canonical basis $\cA_i,\cB_i\in H_1(\Sigma,\bZ)$ for $i\in\{1,..,\tilde g\}$, together with new parameters ${\bm\mu},{\bm\kappa}$ that appear only in the refined setting. \item[Equation] Given $\cS_{{\bm\mu},{\bm\kappa}}$, we define a sequence of equations among multidifferentials which depend on the refinement parameter $\sQ$, and we call them \emph{refined loop equations} (Definition \ref{def:GLE}).
+By assuming existence of a solution of refined loop equations, we will prove that its unique solution can be recursively constructed by a certain contour integral formula (\eqref{RTR1} in Theorem \ref{thm:RTR}). \item[Recursion] We then change our perspective and take the derived recursion formula as the defining equation for multidifferentials $\omega_{g,n}$ for $2g,n\in\bZ_{\geq0}$.
 The formalism is recursive in $2g-2+n$, hence we call it the \emph{hyperelliptic refined topological recursion} (Definition \ref{def:RTR}). $\omega_{g,n}$ depends polynomially on the refinement parameter $\sQ$, up to degree $2g$, thus one may expand as:

 \end{description}